simonzg/docs/api.md

 **Returns** `Transaction Object`: The well prepared transaction object, the object will contain the requirements that needed for the transaction to execute [call](#call), [send](#send), [estimateGas](#estimategas), [encodeABI](#encodeabi):
 - `arguments` _Type_ `Array`: The arguments passed to the method before.
 They can be changed
-- `call` _Type_ `Function` Call the “constant” method and execute its smart contract method in the EVM without sending a transaction (can't alter the smart contract state)
+- `call` _Type_ `Function` Call the “constant” method and execute its smart contract method in the VM without sending a transaction (can't alter the smart contract state)
 - `send` _Type_ `Function` Send a transaction to the blockchain(can alter the state)
 - `estimateGas` _Type_ `Function` Estimate the gas used for the transaction executed on the blockchain
 - `encodeABI` _Type_ `Function` Encodes the ABI for this method.
 This can be send using a transaction, call the method or passing into another smart contracts method as argument